 For your device

-Reimbursements for device installment plans are separated into two payments.
-The first is a bill credit reflecting the value of your trade-in, which you may put toward the purchase of your new T-Mobile device.
-The second, which is the difference between your remaining device installment plan, minus the trade-in value, comes via a MasterCard Prepaid Card which you receive up to eight weeks after you submit your rebate request.
+Reimbursements for device installment plans created before May 31, 2017 are separated into two payments.
+The first payment is a bill credit reflecting the value of your trade-in, which you may put toward the purchase of your new T-Mobile device.
+The second payment–which is the difference between your remaining device installment plan, minus the trade-in value–comes via a prepaid MasterCard card, which you'll receive up to eight weeks after you submit your rebate request.
+Anything submitted on or after May 31, 2017, is paid out via digital prepaid MasterCard, and you'll receive a text message letting you know when the process is complete.
+For AT&T, Sprint, and Verizon customers, this typically happens 15 days after activation and submission; for other carriers, it typically takes 25 days after activation and submission.
+If you trade in your phone, you can still get that value applied to your device purchase and the reimbursement at your old carrier.

 For your current plan

-The Early Termination Fee (ETF) reimbursement is the remaining installment plan balance minus the value you received for your trade-in.
-Submit your reimbursement request online at www.switch2tmobile.com, or mail your completed reimbursement form and final bill displaying your name, address, phone number(s), and Early Termination Fee (ETF) amount and/or device payment plan from your previous carrier within 90 days of activation.
+The Early Termination Fee (ETF) reimbursement is the remaining installment plan balance minus the value you received for your trade-in (if applicable).
+Submit your reimbursement request online at www.switch2tmobile.com, or mail your completed reimbursement form and final bill displaying your name, address, phone number(s), and Early Termination Fee (ETF) amount and/or device payment plan from your previous carrier within 30 days of activation.
 You can recognize your final bill by looking for a special one-time charge, which usually is listed as an “Early Termination Fee” or “Contract Termination Fee."
-When you submit your final bill for reimbursement, only send the pages that show the name, phone number, address, ETF and/or device payment plan amount per line.
+When you submit your final bill for reimbursement, only send the pages that show the name, phone number, address, and ETF and/or device payment plan amount per line.